ManageIQ/manageiq-pods/README.md

 * 1 x Master node with at least 8 VCPUs and 12GB of RAM
 * 2 x Nodes with at least 4 VCPUs and 8GB of RAM
-* At least 20GB of storage for MIQ PV use
+* 25GB of storage for MIQ PV use

 Other sizing considerations: